Towards Improved Input Masking for Convolutional Neural Networks: Introduction

 \section{Introduction}

 While deep learning methods have become extremely successful in solving many computer vision tasks, they are generally opaque, and they do not admit easy debugging of errors.
-Many novel interpretability methods have been developed in recent years which attempt to analyze the reasons behind a model's predictions.
+Many novel interpretability methods have been developed in recent years which attempt to analyze the rationale behind a model's predictions.
 In particular, it is natural to analyze the dependence of the model prediction on its input by perturbing parts of its input and observing corresponding changes in the output \cite{lime, shap, occlusion}.
-Common perturbations include adding Gaussian noise, Gaussian blurring, replacing with a baseline color, etc. However, many of these perturbation methods come with certain downsides. \emph{Partial perturbations}, like Gaussian noise or blurring, attempt to slightly corrupt parts of the image , while still preserving much of the information present in those parts.
+Common perturbations include adding Gaussian noise, Gaussian blurring, replacing with a baseline color, etc. However, many of these perturbation methods come with certain downsides. \emph{Partial perturbations}, like Gaussian noise or blurring, attempt to slightly corrupt parts of the image, while still preserving much of the information present in those parts.
 While this has the advantage of not changing the input distribution drastically, we can only measure the local sensitivity of the model - if the model were to be robust to these perturbations, it would be locally insensitive to perturbations on certain parts of the image but it might still rely heavily on them for its prediction \cite{pmlr-v70-shrikumar17a, sundararajan2017axiomatic}. \emph{Full perturbation} methods remove the parts completely, and replace it with a baseline color like black or grey.
 In discrete domains like natural language, this is often the most popular method, as it is easy to remove words from the input \cite{pmlr-v130-mardaoui21a}.
-In vision, however, this creates a large shift in input distribution, leading the model to perform poorly on such inputs.
-In particular, it has been shown \cite{jain2022missingness, sturmfels2020visualizing, sundar_note} that CNNs can be sensitive to the mask patterns and the baseline color, focusing more on the mask than the unmasked input.
+In images, however, this creates a large shift in input distribution, leading the model to perform poorly on such inputs \cite{sturmfels2020visualizing, sundar_note}.
+For example, if we randomly mask out 16 $\times$ 16 sized patches from the image, ResNets are more likely to predict that the image is a maze or crossword \cite{jain2022missingness}